mrdominguez/cloudera-manager-cli/README.md

 <https://cloudera.github.io/cm_api/apidocs/v15/index.html>

+*NOTE: Replace the API version in the URLs accordingly*

 ## Sample output

 By default, if not set explicitly, `-cm` points to `localhost:7180` (or `7183` if `https` is enabled):